Chapter 15.02

 15.02.650 Approval of construction documents.

 When the building official issues a permit, the construction documents shall be approved, in writing or by stamp, as “Approved, Subject to Field Inspection.”
-One set of construction documents so reviewed shall be retained by the building official.
-The other set shall be returned to the applicant, shall be kept at the site of work and shall be open to inspection by the building official or a duly authorized representative.
+The approved electronic version of construction documents so reviewed shall be retained by the building official.
+A copy of the approved electronic version of the plans shall be sent to the applicant; a copy of the approved plans shall be printed and kept at the site of work and shall be open to inspection by the building official or a duly authorized representative.
 (Ord.
+1803 § 1 (Exh.
+A), 2024; Ord.
 1214 § 1 (part), 2004).

 15.02.660 Phased approval.